lpacher/phd/labs/lab1/README.md

 source run.tcl
 ```

 Explore the graphical interface of the XSim simulator.
-Close the simulator graphical interface when you are happy.
+Close the simulator graphical interface when you are happy.<br/>
 You can also type

 ```